zhedongliu/LGOCV-applications/README.md

 # leave-group-out-cross-validation-application
-This repository is LGOCV applications.
+This repository is for leave-group-out cross-validation applications.